htm-community/nupic.audio/HTMforGenreClassification/README.md

 ### Feature Vectors

 Which features to track and which feature moments to track over time??
+Auditory flow non-iterative derivative based in which domain?

 Refer to the following report for descriptions of the following features;